gnmonsour/typegraphQL-study/projectLog.md

 - created a User entity class based on typeorm specs
 - needed set 'strictPropertyInitialization' to false in the tsconfig.json file to disable the compile error on the User entity class properties
 - added postgres path to environment variables
-- added a mutation
+- added a mutation, enhance User with typeorm decorators to align to graphql types
-- added a user
+- added user data
+- query failure!! found that I mispelled synchronize in the ormconfig.json

 -